fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

   return p[IP].src, p[Ether].src
 ```

 In the *get_default_gateway_ip* function, since the TTL is set to zero, the first host on the route which is the default gateway, responds with an ICMP error message (TTL Zero During Transit).
-The function then read the ICMP error message to get the default gateway's IP address, and MAC address.
+The function then reads the ICMP error message to get the default gateway's IP address and MAC address.

 Using the information we got from the *get_default_gateway_details* function, we can perform the MITM attack.
 All the above functions can be called from a single function *perform_mitm* which poisons
 both the target's and default gateway's ARP cache.